Who can volunteer?

 Wolfgang Pfannenstiel

-After my first GDR project I was sure to do this continuously no matter what!
+After my first dental volunteer trip I was sure to do this continuously no matter what!
 This is helping kids in need effectively.
 This is having enjoyable conversations with new friends.
 This is creating unforgettable memories.
 So in my specific case the letters GDR stand for the German Dentist Returns :)”

 - Wolfgang Pfannenstiel, Dentist, Germany